 From Luna Yoga to Banff Yoga Festival

 I spent my twenties living between Montreal and Banff.
 This beautiful dichotomy of mountain and city life was thrilling but sometimes left me wondering where I truly belonged.
 I found a sense of belonging at Luna Yoga, a beautiful studio in Old Montreal.
-I knew I found it because regardless of how much money I had or how far I lived, I found myself walking across the city, through the coldest winter months, just to get to class.
+I knew I found it because resources and geography aside, I would across the city, through the Montreal's cold winters, just to get to class.

 Fridays in Montreal became like Sunday service .
 This consisted of Jenn’s noon class followed by lunch with my favourite people at Olive & Gourmando.
 It was never missed. and if it was, life was a little more chaotic, busy, and just a little bit harder.

-At BYF & OYF, I seek the Luna Yoga’s of the world.
-I seek the Jennifer Maagendanses, Terri McCulloms, Jeff Mahs, Mark Darbys, Mystee Maisonetses, Lydia Zamoranoses...
+At BYF & OYF, I seek the Luna Yogas of the world.
+I seek the Jennifer Maagendans, Terri McCulloms, Jeff Mahs, Mark Darbys, Mystee Maisonets, Lydia Zamoranos...
 The Erins, Randelles, Kates, Jillaines, Tiagas, Trishs, Lauras, Taras, Kristens, Andrews… The humble teachers you would walk across the city on the coldest day for.
 These teachers act as a vessel to the teachings of an ancient lineage, none of us should ever claim as our own.
 Their goal is not to be Instafamous but to help you build a consistent relationship with yoga.
 And while sure, I just name dropped, they would never.
 They would tell you not to practice only with them, but to find yoga in everything and everyone.

 They help students build a consistent practice with yoga.
 How beautiful is that?
 And alas, this has become what the BYF and OYF seek to exude; consistency, foundation, and authenticity.
 That is, if I am a slave to the trends in our society, then I will always be at the mercy of their fluctuations.
 Sure, we will be vulnerable and open to these trends, but only to reinforce who we are and what we stand for.
 Yogaś citta vṛtti nirodhaḥ.
 Yoga is the cessation of the fluctuations of the mind.
-This experience leads you to the present.
+The experience of ceasing these fluctuations allows you to see and act from a place of intention versus reactivity, enabling you to be more authentic and true to your purpose and your place in this world.

 I found a sanctuary and a sense of belonging in a quaint, character studio amongst the cobblestone streets of Old Montreal, whose teachings and community have inspired what I do today.
 And now, when I work, and when I travel, I seek to find authenticity, consistency, and the experience of Yoga.